EarthCow/LandmarkLocator/README.md

 # Landmark Locator
+*Note: All API keys & tokens are no longer valid in this repository and were only ever present through pre-beta testing.*
 ## Overview
 Landmark Locator is a Java-based computer vision project that utilizes Google Cloud Vision to identify landmarks in images.
 Once a landmark is identified, it leverages the Google Maps API to find places of interest near that landmark.